 2 cups water, warm but comfortable to the touch

 Mix all of the ingredients together and beat until blended well.
 I didn’t use a blender just a wire wisk and mixed until it started to form a lot of bubbles.
 Allow it to rest 20-30 minutes.
-Heat a non stick skillet on medium heat until hot, I add a little butter on the first batch to make sure the pan is ready.
+Heat a non stick skillet on medium heat until hot; I add a little butter on the first batch to make sure the pan is ready.
 Cook on one side until the exposed side is full of little bubbles and dry.
 These pancakes only cook on one side.
-Traditionally they are served with honey butter but I used nutella and rolled them up and served with some raspberries and a sprinkle of powdered sugar.
+Traditionally they are served with honey butter but I spread Nutella on, then rolled them up and served with some raspberries and a sprinkle of powdered sugar.